 "I think myself more indebted to my father for this than for all the other luxuries his cares and affections placed within my reach." -Thomas Jefferson (W&M class of 1762), on his classical education

 Students of Classical Studies gain historical perspective, critical thinking, and communication skills.
-Language instruction in Ancient Greek, Latin and Biblical Hebrew can reveal deeper meanings of classic texts, and provides a basis for learning modern languages.
+Language instruction in Ancient Greek and Latin can reveal deeper meanings of classic texts, and provides a basis for learning modern languages.
 Classical Civilization courses provide a solid background for understanding modern cultures.

 Many undergraduates take courses in Classical Studies as electives – either to complement other majors or to satisfy basic curiosity about a topic or a degree requirement.